HEAT PUMPS

 • Medium temperature heat pumps (up to 65o C) C):

 They are an ideal solution in Greece.
-The hot water they produce can reach temperatures up to 65oC.
-The result of this makes them ideal for use with both underfloor heating and fan-coil units, as well as with radiators.
+The hot water they produce can reach temperatures of up to 65°C. As a result, they are perfect for use with both underfloor heating and fan coil units, as well as radiators.

 • High temperature heat pumps (up to 80o C) C):